What if we told you that there’s a way to grow your business by two to four times without developing a new product or receiving additional funding?

 - Recently wrote you a review

-As an incredibly vast public community, your company’s reputation on social media can be both incredibly beneficial and painfully detrimental.
+Your company’s reputation on social media can be both incredibly beneficial and painfully detrimental.
 Although complicated to dissect, these stats highlight why attention to social media is worth the effort:

 - 40% of people use social media to keep in touch